rethinkingrn/rethinkingrn/README.md

 cool this is my github. \
 i like this
+> i have no clue what im doing
 # System Information
 | Laptop | MSI GL72M 7RDX |
 | ----------- | ----------- |